gravitational/careers/challenges/cloud/sre.md

 * HTTP health check verifying Kubernetes connectivity
 * Extend the API to support a difference between current and desired state
 * Extend the Server to support the ability to show the differences between current and desired state
-* Secure connections with mTLS
+* Secure connections between the HTTP API and caller with mTLS

 ### Automation